 The restaurant was quite full when I arrived.
 On a light Saturday morning it was living up to the idea of being a family restaurant as most of the tables were full, largely with families enjoying a late Saturday breakfast.
 With all the people in, and a few had ordered just when I was arriving, my food, which came in two parts arrived in pretty good time.
 One odd thing was that I was brought my soup and onion rings together and my burger came later.

 The onion rings were good and crispy, but with a little too much dough surrounding the onion.
 The soup was pleasant, and while not the most filling potato soup I had , it like the coffee, was good and hot.

 As always the staff at Newcastle was very friendly and welcoming.
-Despite it being counter service, they do come around during the course of the meal to make.
+Despite it being counter service, they do come around during the course of the meal to make sure water and coffee are filled.
 Newcastle is a good place to go if you are looking for home cooked style meals at reasonable price without a lot of pretense.
-The music is also generally interesting if off the beaten track. to day at one point, I definitely heard the classic hymn Great is They Faithfulness, playing in the restaurant.
+The music is also generally interesting if off the beaten track.
+Today at one point, I definitely heard the classic hymn Great is They Faithfulness, playing in the restaurant.